-Rossnowlagh is, at a first glance, nothing really special.
-A seaside village in County Donegal, some hotels, a few caravan parks, popular with holiday-makers from Northern Ireland.
-But every year it hosts one of the most extraordinary events in the Republic of Ireland—a parade by the Orange Order, championing Protestantism and Unionism.
-Complete with sashes, pipes, and drums.
+Rossnowlagh is, at first glance, nothing really special.
+A seaside village in County Donegal, with some hotels, and a few caravan parks, popular with holiday-makers from the northern part of Ireland.
+But every year it hosts one of the most extraordinary events in the Republic of Ireland—a parade by the Orange Order, championing Protestantism and Unionism, complete with sashes, pipes, and drums.

 Orange Order Parades: What Are They About?

-The Orange Institution, normally known as the Orange Order or "the Orangemen" in popular parlance, is a Protestant fraternal organization.
-Often called a "secret society", but public parades don't sit well with that image.
-It is based in Northern Ireland and propagates unionism, the union between the six counties and the English crown.
+The Orange Institution, known as the Orange Order or "the Orangemen" in popular parlance, is a Protestant fraternal organization.
+Often called a "secret society," but public parades don't sit well with that image.
+It is based in the northern part of Ireland and propagates unionism, the union between the six counties and the English crown.

-The most public events the Orange Order is involved in are the parades—which are generally a march of lodge members in regalia, accompanied by marching bands and unionist tunes.
+The most public events the Orange Order is involved in are the parades—which are generally a march of lodge members in regalia, accompanied by marching bands, and unionist tunes.
 Celebrating Protestantism, King Billy and, above all, the victory at the Boyne.
-Most are held on or around July 12th.
+Most are held on or around July 12.

 Most of the Irish Orange Lodges do not parade but the Ulster brethren do.
 In Ulster, namely in Rossnowlagh.
-Supported by lodges from Northern Ireland, you will usually see Orangemen from Cavan, Donegal, Monaghan and even Dublin marching under their banners.
+Supported by lodges in the area, you will usually see Orangemen from Cavan, Donegal, Monaghan, and even Dublin marching under their banners.

-The march takes place on the Saturday before July 12th and starts just after midday.
-All participants assemble on a field near St John's Church, a fair bit outside Rossnowlagh proper.
-Then they march for two kilometres or so through the countryside, past a caravan park and into the village of Rossnowlagh.
+The march takes place on the Saturday before July 12 and starts just after midday.
+All participants assemble on a field near St. John's Church, a fair bit outside Rossnowlagh proper.
+Then they march for two kilometers or so through the countryside, past a caravan park, and into the village of Rossnowlagh.
 A religious service is held in the dunes and there is what can only be described as a small Unionist fair in the car park.

 How Do They Manage to Pull It Off?

-Rossnowlagh is, after all, the ideal place to do so by marching through nature most of the time, avoiding any "conflict areas" and generally keeping themselves to themselves the Orangemen have avoided (or evaded) confrontation.
-To be blunt, there is nobody taking strong exception to their Protestant-Unionist antics.
-And they have, for another year, reasserted their right of free assembly etc.pp.
+Rossnowlagh is, after all, the ideal place to do so by marching through nature most of the time, avoiding any "conflict areas," and generally keeping themselves to themselves the Orangemen have avoided (or evaded) confrontation.
+To be blunt, there is nobody taking a strong exception to their Protestant-Unionist antics.
+And they have, for another year, reasserted their right of free assembly and so forth.

-Yes, one should—it is a colourful spectacle and maybe the most non-threatening Orange Order Parade you will be able to witness.
-It may not have the glamour of the big parades in Northern Ireland, but then it does not have an opposing crowd, riot shields and the occasional flying bottle(s) either.
+Yes, one should—it is a colorful spectacle and maybe the most non-threatening Orange Order Parade you will be able to witness.
+It may not have the glamour of the big parades in Ireland, but then it does not have an opposing crowd, riot shields, and the occasional flying bottles either.

-Come early: the access roads start to clog up by 11 am with coaches spilling their passengers in the middle of nowhere (actually near the assembly field) or near the village centre, camper-vans jostling for the best spaces and individual cars looking for parking.
-Just follow the signs, we were led into a field near St John's Church and paid a modest fee (and with access controlled by both gardai and Orangemen we felt quite safe).
+Come early: the access roads start to clog up by 11 a.m. with coaches spilling their passengers in the middle of nowhere (actually near the assembly field) or near the village center, camper-vans jostling for the best spaces, and individual cars looking for parking.
+Just follow the signs, to be led into a field near St. John's Church and pay a modest fee (and with access controlled by both gardai and Orangemen it felt quite safe).